jadenpinto/Clothing-Store/README.md

 - write(): writes data into the file
 - lower(): returns the string after converting all characters to lower case
 - upper(): returns the string after converting all characters to upper case  writerow(): The writerow() method writes a row of data into the specified file

+ # Conclusion

+From this project it is quite evident that online cloth shopping is much more efficient than shopping in stores and malls due to several reasons.
+The major inspiration behind this project is its practicality.
+During long periods of lockdown, when malls and stores around the world are all shut down consumers often turn towards online shopping to satisfy their needs.
+Online shopping stores are open round the clock of 24/7, 7 days a week and 365 days.
+It is very rare to find any conventional retail stores that are open 24/7.
+The availability of online stores gives you the freedom to shop at your own pace and convenience.
+Another major advantage of online shopping is that it is constantly evolving and turning into a seamless experience, thanks to the advancement of technology.
+5G will make mobile shopping easier than ever, and hardware such as AR and VR offer a novel way to see and try out a product before clicking on the ‘checkout’ button.
+Finally, Buying online means that you can read millions of reviews to ensure the quality of the product before purchasing it.